functional-vilnius/functional-vilnius.github.io/posts/2015-04-14-3rd-meetup-announcement.md

 * We [now have a Code of Conduct](2015-04-13-0-our-code-of-conduct.html), please read it and respect it.
 * We'll be handing out stickers, which look like this:\
 ![Ooh, fresh stickers](/img/stickers.jpg)
-* We have spots for some lightning talks?
+* We have spots for some lightning talks.
 Want to give one?
 Write to us.

 ## Speakers and talks